antondan1307/SwipeLearn-AI/README.md

 Each flashcard flip is logged to Firestore.
 When a video page loads the server uses OpenAI to build a flashcard from the transcript if one has not been predefined.
+The result is stored under the `flashcards` collection so the OpenAI request only happens once.
 Flip counts are tallied to build the leaderboard displayed on the right side of the interface.

 ## Deployment